sommarskog/sql-docs/azure-sql/database/scripts/copy-database-to-new-server-powershell.md

 ---
-title: "PowerShell: Copy a database to new server"
+title: "PowerShell: Copy a database to new logical server"
-description: Azure PowerShell example script to copy a database to a new server
+description: Azure PowerShell example script to copy a database to a new logical server
 author: WilliamDAssafMSFT
 ms.author: wiassaf
 ms.reviewer: wiassaf, mathoma